Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Introduction

 In light of these limitations, recent studies have paid attention to hybrid paradigms \cite{retinexformer, ccmsrnet, pats-uienet, retinexmamba} that combine physical priors with deep learning techniques.
 Among these, the Retinex theory \cite{retinex_theory} has attracted significant attention due to its ability to effectively model illumination and reflectance.
 For example, Retinex priors were integrated into deep networks and achieved improvements in contrast, color accuracy, and structural preservation (see Fig.~\ref{fig:retinex}) \cite{retinexformer, ccmsrnet, retinexmamba}.

 Furthermore, vision–language models, such as Contrastive Language-Image Pre-training (CLIP) \cite{clip}, have demonstrated exceptional potential to align visual and textual semantics, allowing high-level semantic guidance for image enhancement.
 These developments suggest that the joint use of physical priors and semantic information can address the limitations of traditional methods.
 However, most of the existing approaches \cite{clip-lit, hazeclip, clip-uie} often fail to fully exploit the complementary strengths of the two types of data.
-Specifically, the scarcity of multimodal data sets severely limits the integration of physical priors and semantics-driven guidance in domain-specific tasks, e.g., underwater image enhancement.
+Specifically, the scarcity of multi-modal data sets severely limits the integration of physical priors and semantics-driven guidance in domain-specific tasks, e.g., underwater image enhancement.
 This limitation motivates us to explore a new framework that bridges the gap by leveraging both physical priors and text-based semantics.

 To this end, we propose a novel Physics-Semantics-Guided Underwater Image Enhancement Network (PSG-UIENet).
-This network integrates physics-inspired priors obtained using the Retinex theory \cite{retinex_theory} with semantic guidance provided by textual descriptions, forming a unified multimodal enhancement framework.
-Specifically, PSG-UIENet consists of a Prior-Free Illumination Estimator, a Cross-Modal Text Aligner and a Semantics-Guided Image Restorer.
+This network integrates physics-inspired priors obtained using the Retinex theory \cite{retinex_theory} with semantic guidance provided by textual descriptions, forming a unified multi-modal enhancement framework.
+Specifically, PSG-UIENet consists of a Prior-Free Illumination Estimator and a Semantics-Guided Image Restorer.
 Unlike existing Retinex-based methods \cite{retinexformer, retinexmamba} which rely on handcrafted priors, our illumination estimator operates without fixed assumptions.
 The image restorer adopts a dual-branch, mask-based encoder–decoder, enabling effective integration of visual and textual features for semantically guided enhancement.